janluke/cloup/README.rst

 - its own versions of Click commands, obtained by mixing Click classes with the mixins mentioned above;
-- it own versions of Click decorators, for creating such commands.
+- its own versions of Click decorators, for creating such commands.

 .. if-doc-stop-here